-1.8 RECOGNISED METHOD OF EXPRESSION
+1.6.
+RECOGNISED METHOD OF EXPRESSION

-The result of a World record attempt must be expressed and published according to the degree of accuracy of the time-keeping apparatus used and calculated on actual distance.
+The result of a World Record attempt must be expressed and published according to the degree of accuracy of the time-keeping apparatus used and calculated on actual distance.

-Long Distance World records must be expressed in times, and period World records in distances.
+Long Distance World Records must be expressed in times, and Period World Records in distances.
 The speed must also be given in km/h, to the nearest metre without any rounding off of the calculated figures.
 The mph will be indicated for information.

-For the purposes of conversion, one mile is calculated as 1.609344 km and one kilometre as 0.6213712 miles.
+For the purposes of conversion, one mile is calculated as 1.609344 km and one kilometre as 0.6213712 miles (Cf. Art.
+1.26).

-1.9 SITES WHERE WORLD RECORD EVENTS CAN TAKE PLACE
+1.7.
+SITES WHERE WORLD RECORDS EVENTS CAN TAKE PLACE

-World record attempts can be made on a permanent track, on an autodrome, on an aerodrome or on a temporary track; provided that the sites conform to the conditions stated in below and that they are homologated or approved by the FIM.
+World Record attempts can be made on a permanent circuit or track, on an autodrome, on an aerodrome or on a temporary track; provided that the sites conform to the conditions stated below and that they are homologated or approved by the FIM.

 In case of 'force-majeure', the FIM in consultation with the organisers may adapt these requirements.

-Any modifications of the courses must be communicated to all participants.
+Any modifications of the courses must be approved by the FIM and then communicated to all participants.

-1.10 STANDARDS FOR TRACKS AND COURSES
+1.8.
+STANDARDS FOR TRACKS AND COURSES

-To reduce to a maximum all-natural assistance, the track used for a record attempt must conform to the following requirements:
+To best minimise natural assistance, the track used for a record attempt must conform to the following requirements:

-1.10.1 Short Distance World Records
+1.8.1.
+Short Distance World Records

-The total course shall consist of a straight course between two points providing acceleration, timing and deceleration zones not having a gradient more than 1%.
+The total course shall consist of a straight course between two points providing acceleration, timing and deceleration zones not having a gradient of more than 1%.

-No world record attempts are allowed in wet conditions on tarmac or concrete strips when the top speed is exceeding 250 km/h (concrete airfield tracks or high-speed circuits excluded).
+No World Record attempts are allowed in wet conditions on tarmac or concrete strips when the top speed is exceeding 250 km/h (concrete airfield tracks or high-speed circuits excluded).

-The following applies to vehicles (motorcycles, sidecars, 3 wheeled or quads) making attempts for a world record on man-made strips (i.e. airfield runways) made in concrete or tarmac:
+The following applies to vehicles (motorcycles, sidecars, 3 wheeled or quads) making attempts for a World Record on man-made strips (i.e. airfield runways) made in concrete or tarmac:

-- 1) All vehicles must have at least 2 independent braking systems (on different axles). - 2) The secondary braking system must be able to supply at least a 0.5 g deceleration on dry surface.
-No engine braking can be used as unique secondary braking system.
-Proof of this deceleration ability must be supplied to the FIM CTI & CCR, when registering the event. - 3) The braking zone on each end of the measured mile/km, is designed to allow a safe reduction of the vehicle's speed in case of failure of one of the independent braking systems. - 4) On tarmac or concrete surface, the minimum braking distances are defined according with the top speeds of the bikes: - Up to 250 km/h -> 700 m - Up to 300 km/h -> 800 m - Up to 350 km/h -> 1100 m - Up to 400 km/h -> 1400 m - 5) World record attempts with final speed exceeding 400 km/h are only permitted on concrete airfield tracks or high-speed circuits (like Idiada or Nardò) or on natural surface strips (i.e. Bonneville Salt flats).
+1. All vehicles must have at least 2 independent braking systems (on different axles).

+- The secondary braking system must be able to supply at least a 0.5 g deceleration on a dry surface.
+No engine braking can be used as a unique secondary braking system.
+Proof of this deceleration ability must be supplied to the FIM CTI & CCR when registering for the event. - 3.
+The braking zone on each end of the measured mile/km is designed to allow a safe reduction of the vehicle's speed in case of failure of one of the independent braking systems. - 4.
+On tarmac or concrete surface, the minimum braking distances are defined according to the top speeds of the motorcycles: - Up to 250 km/h $\rightarrow$ 700 m - Up to 300 km/h $\rightarrow$ 800 m - Up to 350 km/h → 1100 m - Up to 400 km/h $\rightarrow$ 1400 m - 5.
+World Record attempts with a final speed exceeding 400 km/h are only permitted on concrete airfield tracks, high-speed circuits (like Idiada or Nardò) or on natural surface strips (i.e. Bonneville Salt flats).

-On concrete airfield tracks or high-speed circuits (rings) or on natural surface strips (salt lakes):
+The following applies to vehicles (motorcycles, sidecars, 3 wheeled or quads) making attempts for a World Record on concrete airfield tracks, high-speed circuits (rings) or on natural surface strips (salt lakes):